BlockApex/bundl-subs-solana-program/BUNDLE.md

 - Owner (hardcoded): `BTFsHVsT8V9gXrgDNKdCw574dR9X8hom9KWsiKBvjbSi`
   - Only this authority can add bundles and trigger payments.
 - User: The actual token holder who initializes the controller and whose SPL token account funds are used.

+Additional user capabilities:
+- The bundle owner (the `user` / controller owner) may pause, resume, or cancel their bundles:
+  - `pause_bundle` — mark a bundle paused (prevents `trigger` from running)
+  - `resume_bundle` — unpause a previously paused bundle
+  - `cancel_bundle` — close the bundle account and return its lamports to the user

 Signature requirements:
 - initialize_controller: signed by the user.